The Rise and Fall of Dog Shows

 What Breed is This?

-Additionally, Controlling bodies are often less than welcoming when first approached.
-They expect newcomers to know procedure, rules, regulations and how dog shows are run.
+In Australia, the official bodies that market pure breed dogs also deal with their compulsory membership and the Stud Books.
+Often, their staff are less than welcoming when first approached.
+The separate administrators who run dog shows also expect newcomers to know procedure, rules, regulations and how dog shows are run.
 So unless the newcomer is taken under the wing of some kind old-timer, their first dog show becomes their last!

 What Breed is This?

-This situation is coupled with the lack of Controlling Bodies' ability to market pedigree dogs and their advantages.
+This lack of marketing includes the lack of ability to explain exactly what pedigree or pure breed dogs are, let alone their advantages.
 Sadly, the general public believe various crosses of Poodle like Sp-doodle, Maltese-Shih Tzu, Beagl-ier etc are pure breeds.
 These often come with an impressive 'Pedigree' carefully produced on some home computer to emulate our ANKC authentic pedigree.
 'Crossed-breed' puppies from these 'puppy farmers' are often cute, fluffy and friendly, produced purely for profit.
 So without sufficient marketing by our pure breed controlling bodies, how are the public supposed to know the advantage of 'pure breed' puppies over 'crossed-breeds'?

 Public Protest by Dog Owners